What is GERD? Understanding Gastroesophageal Reflux Disease

 - Gastro- translates to stomach.

-- Esophageal refers to the esophagus, which is the tube that connects your mouth to your stomach.
+- Esophageal refers to the esophagus, the tube connecting your mouth to your stomach.

 - Reflux is when a fluid flows backward in the body.

-So, when we put it all together, gastroesophageal reflux disease is a condition in which acid from the stomach flows back into the esophagus.
+So, when you put it all together, gastroesophageal reflux disease is a condition in which acid from the stomach flows back into the esophagus.

 Acid Reflux vs. Heartburn vs. GERD

 Acid reflux, heartburn, and GERD are all terms that are often used interchangeably, but they’re all a little bit different.
 Remember, acid reflux means that stomach acid moves from the stomach back into the esophagus.
 Many people experience acid reflux from time to time, and this can be completely normal.
 However, if acid reflux occurs more than twice per week, signs may be pointing towards GERD, a more chronic condition.
 Heartburn is a common symptom of both acid reflux and GERD.
 Still, heartburn has nothing to do with the heart – when stomach acid flows up into the esophagus, it can cause a burning sensation that you feel in your chest.
 Some additional symptoms of GERD include difficulty swallowing, bad breath, chest pain, regurgitation of food or sour liquid, and a sensation of food caught in your throat.